Quantum Dropout: On and Over the Hardness of Quantum Approximate Optimization Algorithm

 \emph{Acknowledgement:} We thank Jia-Bao Wang for insightful discussions.
-YZ and PZ are supported by the National Science Foundation of China (No.12174008).
-ZW and BW are supported by the National Key R\&D Program of China (Grants No.~2017YFA0303302, No.~2018YFA0305602), National Natural Science Foundation of China (Grant No. 11921005), and Shanghai Municipal Science and Technology Major Project (Grant No.2019SHZDZX01).
 The calculations of this work is supported by HPC facilities at Peking University.
+YZ and PZ are supported by the National Key R\&D Program of China (No.~2021YFA1401900) and the National Natural Science Foundation of China (No.~12174008 \& No.92270102).
+ZW and BW are supported by the National Key R\&D Program of China (No.~2017YFA0303302, No.~2018YFA0305602), National Natural Science Foundation of China (No. 11921005), and Shanghai Municipal Science and Technology Major Project (No.2019SHZDZX01).